microsoft/accessibility-insights-windows/docs/Overview.md

 AccessibilityInsights.Extensions | Provide extension points that allow certain non-core functionality to be implemented in a loosely coupled way.
 AccessibilityInsights.SharedUx | Provide visual elements used by the main app.
 This code is in a separate assembly for historical reasons.
 AccessibilityInsights.WebApiHost | Provide a local service that exposes scanning functionality on locally running applications.
-Axe.Windows.Automation | Provide a layer that wraps key actions behind a simplified interface.
-This layer can then be used either from a .NET application or from PowerShell scripts.

 #### Extensions
 Extensions are intended to allow loose coupling of non-core code.
 They build upon the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/).
 At the moment, extensions provide the following capabilities: